Capacity and physical distancing

 In assessing and managing risk, service providers should assess the number of individuals (staff, volunteers, children and young people, parents) that can safely be accommodated in a setting at any one time, using the guidance set out here.

-Settings should apply proportionate, risk-based approaches to limiting contacts between adults, between children over 12 and between them and adults, both indoors and outdoors.
-Physical distancing should be maintained.
+Settings should apply proportionate, risk-based approaches to limiting contacts between adults, between children over 12 and between them and adults.

 The following factors will also be important to consider in determining capacity and making the necessary adjustments:

-- ability to maintain physical distancing (2m) for all users of the site/space (between adults, between children over 12 years and between adults and these children)
+- ability to maintain physical distancing (one metre at Level 0) for all users of the site/space (between adults, between children over 12 years and between adults and these children)

 - ability to manage enhanced cleaning and personal hygiene